How to reset your MHC Account password

 MHC requires that passwords meet these complexity requirements to help protect your data.
 LITS recommends also referring to our password safety tips.

-Passwords must meet the following criteria:
+Faculty, staff, and student passwords must meet the following criteria:

 • Not contain your MHC username or parts of your full name that exceed two consecutive characters